jackiehjm/stx-docs/doc/source/deploy_install_guides/r5_release/bare_metal/aio_duplex_install_kubernetes.rst

          # check available space (Avail Size (GiB)) in cgts-vg LVG where docker fs is located
          system host-lvg-list controller-1
          # if existing docker fs size + cgts-vg available space is less than
-         # 80G, you will need to add a new disk partition to cgts-vg.
+         # 60G, you will need to add a new disk partition to cgts-vg.
-         # There must be at least 20GB of available space after the docker
-         # filesystem is increased.

             # Assuming you have unused space on ROOT DISK, add partition to ROOT DISK.
             # ( if not use another unused disk )

             # Get device path of ROOT DISK
-            system host-show controller-1 --nowrap | fgrep rootfs
+            system host-show controller-1 | grep rootfs

             # Get UUID of ROOT DISK by listing disks
             system host-disk-list controller-1